-The exponential model is given by the equation
+The overall exponential model is given by the equation

 Fatigue life =

-$$1.2E+06 e^{0.0087 \text{ ITS}}$$
+$$3 \text{ E} + 06 \text{ e}^{0.0045 \text{ ITS}}$$

-(R2=0.71)
+(R=0.62)

 The estimated fatigue life depends on the thickness of the asphaltic surface of the pavements, and on the thickness and modulus of the underlying layers.
-As this study involves only the mixtures used for surface courses of asphaltic pavements, the thickness and modulus of underlying layers were assumed to be some reasonably constant values for the purpose of estimating their fatigue performance.
-A plot of the fatigue life and the corresponding Indirect Tensile Strength values of the pavements for the asphalt pavements of surface course thicknesses of 5" and 6" are plotted in Figures 7.5 to 7.6, respectively.
-The exponential regression equation and corresponding R^2 values are shown in the graph itself.
-Figure 7.7 shows combined plot of fatigue life and the corresponding Indirect Tensile Strength values for pavements surface courses thickness of 4", 5" and 6".
+As this study involves only the mixtures used for surface courses of asphaltic pavements, the thickness and modulus of underlying layers were assumed to be reasonably constant values for the purpose of estimating their fatigue performance.
+A plot of the fatigue life and the corresponding Indirect Tensile Strength values of the pavements for the asphalt pavements of surface course thicknesses of 3", 5" and 6" are plotted in Figures 7.8, 7.9 and 7.10, respectively.
+The exponential regression equation and corresponding $R^2$ values are shown in the graphs themselves.
+Figure 7.11 shows combined plot of fatigue life and the corresponding Indirect Tensile Strength values for pavements surface course thicknesses of 3", 4", 5" and 6".

 This plot can be used as a design chart, i.e., for different surface course thickness in between the above thickness values can be found by suitable interpolation.
-From figure 7.7, it can be seen that for a given individual tensile strength value, fatigue life increases as surface course thickness increases.
+From Figure 7.11, it can be seen that for a given individual tensile strength value, fatigue life increases as surface course thickness increases.
 This is because of the reduction in horizontal tensile strain value underneath the surface course as thickness increases.